codejive/bootstrap/README.md

 1. **PATH Modification:** They do not modify the system `PATH` or environment variables.
 The scripts are always copied to the user bin directory `$HOME/.local/bin` which for Linux and Mac is most likely already on the user's `PATH`, but for Windows this is unlikely to be the case.
 So the user must either add that bin directory to their `PATH` manually or run the script from its installed location.
 2. **Dependency Management:** They do not install or manage dependencies for the application.
 It is assumed all required dependencies are part of the application package or already present on the system.
 3. **Complex Versioning:** They do not manage complex versioning schemes.
 The update check is based solely on file modification timestamps obtained from the download URL.
-4. **Rollback Mechanism:** There is no built-in rollback mechanism, or even an uninstaller, in case an update fails or introduces issues.
-5. **Multi-User Installations:** The installation is per-user and does not support system-wide installations.
+4. **Multi-User Installations:** The installation is per-user and does not support system-wide installations.

 ## **Configuration**